Presidency of Ronald Reagan: Free trade

 During his 1980 presidential campaign, Reagan proposed the creation of a common market in North America.
 Once in office, Reagan signed the Trade and Tariff Act of 1984, which granted the president "fast track" authority in negotiating free trade agreements.
 In 1985, Reagan signed the Israel–United States Free Trade Agreement, the first bilateral free trade agreement in U.S. history.
-In 1988, Reagan and Canadian Prime Minister Brian Mulroney signed the Canada–United States Free Trade Agreement, which greatly reduced trade barriers between the United States and Canada.
+In 1988, Reagan and Canadian prime minister Brian Mulroney signed the Canada–United States Free Trade Agreement, which greatly reduced trade barriers between the United States and Canada.
 This trade pact would serve as the foundation for the North American Free Trade Agreement among the United States, Canada, and Mexico.

-International travel

-Reagan made 25 international trips to 26 countries on four continents—Europe, Asia, North America, and South America—during his presidency.
-He made seven trips to continental Europe, three to Asia and one to South America.
-He is perhaps best remembered for his speeches at the 40th anniversary of the Normandy landings, for his impassioned speech at the Berlin Wall, his summit meetings with Mikhail Gorbachev, and riding horses with Queen Elizabeth II at Windsor Park.